HarrySchreiber/Dromedary-Drones---Indigo/README.md

 15)In the "Import Projects" box, click the "Dromedary Drones -- Indigo" + where you saved in your git project in Step 12.

 16) Then click "Finish" and you should be good to go!

+Runing Our Simulation:

+1) Click the ">" arrow next to "Dromedary Drones -- Indigo"

+2) Click "src", then "application" and open up Main.java like you normally would to edit your code

+3) Run "Main.java" and our simulation page with our blank graphs should open up.

+4) Clicking "Run Simulation" will run with the typical orders and our GCC locations

+5) If you want to edit your simulation, click "Edit Simulation" and change what you want